strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ####Copy the resource server and client

-Start by copying the resource server and client from `notes-app-plain` into a new working dir named `notes-app-gateway`:
+Copy the resource server and client from `notes-app-plain` into a new working dir named `notes-app-gateway`:

 ```
 mkdir notes-app-gateway